Residential Additions Guidelines

 The water heater, if located in the garage, must be raised:

-- The code requires the unit be elevated so that the flame is a minimum of eighteen inches (18") above the floor.
-This eliminates a potential fire hazard.
+- The code requires the unit be elevated so that the flame is a minimum of 18 inches above the floor; this eliminates a potential fire hazard.

-For more information, obtain the water heater handout from the Building Division.
+For more information, view the Water Heater Handout (PDF) from the Building Division.

 The use of plastic piping materials for plumbing drain, waste and vent systems is not permitted.
 This material is more subject to fracture than metallic piping in the event of an earthquake.

 The City requires all new roof assemblies to have a minimum Class B fire rating.
-For more information, obtain the roofing requirements handout from the Building Division.
+For more information, have a look at the Roofing Requirements Handout (PDF) from the Building Division.

 Following completion of the plan check, the City will mail you notification either approving or denying your application: